 What makes a library?
 Is it the building, books, or the patrons?
 For most, a library is the cornerstone of the neighborhood where knowledge awaits them when the doors open.
-Whether a warming center during the cold and harsh winters or keeping cool during the scorching hot summers, libraries are seen as sanctuaries for young and old patrons.
+Libraries are seen as sanctuaries for young and old patrons; instilling lifelong learning through story times, movie screenings, and community resource fairs.
 These sentiments proved true on December 19, 1975, when the Woodson Regional Library opened its doors to the Washington Heights neighborhood.

 The library was named for Dr. Carter Godwin Woodson, the revered historian who not only wrote groundbreaking works such as The Mis-education of the Negro, but also proposed Negro History Week, which later became known as Black History Month which is celebrated in February.
-Initially, Woodson Regional strongly emphasized preserving history courtesy of the Vivian G. Harsh Collection, which holds photographs, manuscripts, and biographies on African-American culture.
-To house the expanding collection, the branch was expanded in 1998.
-Furthermore, patrons could utilize Woodson's Media Center, which encouraged the use of cassettes, records, films, video tapes, and instructional films in addition to helping create multimedia projects and presentations.
-If you would like to learn more about Woodson's history and the Harsh collection, please make an appointment to do so!
+Initially, Woodson Regional Library strongly emphasized preserving history courtesy of the Vivian G. Harsh Collection, which houses the largest collection of African-American photographs, manuscripts, and biographies in the Midwest.
+Tending to such a growing collection, the branch was expanded in 1998 to include a reading room and exhibit gallery courtesy of the Vivian G. Harsh Society.
+This collective of educators, physicians, community activists, and attorneys was formed to carefully preserve the legacy and integrity of African-American history and culture.
+The media and press, notably the Chicago Defender aided in these efforts.
+Furthermore, patrons could utilize Woodson Regional Library's Media Center, which encouraged the use of cassettes, records, films, video tapes, and instructional films in addition to helping create multimedia projects and presentations.
+If you would like to learn more about the Harsh collection, please make an appointment to do so!

-Twenty years later, in 2018, Woodson Regional had its' grand re-opening which included a spacious elevator, two study rooms, upgrades to the lobby, expansion of the children's space, and a YOUmedia space for teens.
-These developments have not only piqued patrons' interest but have also developed a positive relationship with the community for years to come.
+Twenty years later, in 2018, Woodson Regional Library had its grand re-opening, which included two study rooms, lobby upgrades, children's space expansion, and a YOUmedia space for teens.
+These developments have not only piqued patrons' interest but also developed a positive relationship with the community for years to come.
 Time has done little to slow down the momentum of a busy and iconic library.
 In the face of a global pandemic or a presidential election, the staff at Woodson Regional Library work hard to provide information access but also present dynamic and engaging programs for patrons to read, learn, and discover the possibilities ahead.

 For 50 years, Woodson Regional Library has remained a staple of Chicago's south side.
 If we're lucky, there will be 50 more years for the staff to continuously and successfully honor the legacy of Dr. Carter G. Woodson.